magiclen/Byte-Unit/README.md

 assert_eq!((50840.into(), Unit::KB), byte.get_recoverable_unit(false, 0));
 ```

-#### AdaptedByte
+#### AdjustedByte

-The struct `AdaptedByte` can be used for roughly representing a size of bytes with a unit.
+The `AdjustedByte` struct can be used for roughly representing a size of bytes with a unit.

 To change the unit of a `Byte` instance, you can use the `get_adjusted_unit` method.

-An `AdaptedByte` instance can be formatted to string.
-For more detailed usage, please refer to the implementation documentation of `Display::fmt` for `AdaptedByte`.
+An `AdjustedByte` instance can be formatted to string.
+For more detailed usage, please refer to the implementation documentation of `Display::fmt` for `AdjustedByte`.

 ```rust
 use byte_unit::{Byte, Unit};